edu27/omnipay-redsys-eseperio/README.md

 > digits are decimals.

 Omnipay has many methods to set the amount, but this library has the method setAmount overrided to ensure that the amount is an integer and the last 2 digits are decimals.

+When you use `setAmount()`, the amount is formatted with `number_format($amount, 2, '', '')`.
+You still can use [`setAmountInteger()`](https://github.com/thephpleague/omnipay-common/blob/e1ebc22615f14219d31cefdf62d7036feb228b1c/src/Common/Message/AbstractRequest.php#L355) to set the amount as an integer.

 ## Receiving the payment response